Arcadia of My Youth: World War II

-Near the end of World War II, Phantom F. Harlock II is an Iron Cross-wearing German fighter pilot that flies a Messerschmitt Bf 109.
-During a major defeat for his side, he meets Tochiro Oyama, a Japanese exchange technician working in Germany.
-Tochiro's project is to design a new gun sight for use in fighter planes.
+Near the end of World War II, fighter pilot Phantom F. Harlock II is an Iron Cross-wearing German who flies a Messerschmitt Bf 109.
+The war is about to end and Germany is losing.
+After his plane crashes, Harlock II meets Toshiro Oyama, a Japanese engineer working in Germany.
+His dream project is to design a new gun sight for use in fighter planes.
 Harlock's most treasured possession is the Revi C-12D gun sight which he calls his "eye".
-Both men believe the war to be wasteful and pointless and Tochiro especially hopes that the rockets being developed by Germany may one day lead to a more positive application, such as a trip to the moon.
-Tochiro wishes he could escape from the war and possibly go to neutral Switzerland where he might be able to fulfill his dream.
-Harlock offers to take him in his plane.
-Stowing Tochiro in the plane's fuselage, Harlock is able to fly to Switzerland, but only after surviving a fierce aerial dogfight which disables his plane and forces him to crash land just short of the Swiss border.
-Carrying an injured Tochiro across the river to sanctuary, Harlock departs, giving Tochiro his Revi C-12D, before crossing back into the warzone where Harlock expects to face the consequences of his actions.
-Although this Harlock's ultimate fate is unknown, Tochiro pledges friendship between their two bloodlines for all eternity.
+Despite being members of Axis forces, both believe this war to be wasteful and pointless.
+Toshiro hopes that the rockets developed by Germany may one day lead to a more positive applications, such as traveling to the moon.